 - Property surveys and descriptions

 Distance learners can complete these and other courses online by utilizing the resources in schools' virtual classrooms; these sites contain lectures, assignments, assessments and communication tools.
 Many land surveying programs that offer online coursework still have campus-based requirements, including some classes that may need to be completed in person.
 In addition, internships or a practicum lasting a semester are often required.

 Land surveyors must obtain licensure, which is achieved by passing a state-mandated surveyor written examination.
 The curriculum of a distance learning land surveying degree program prepares students to work with engineers, lawyers, architects, urban planners and local government officials.
 Additionally, land surveyors are involved in the land development and design process that can include mapping the field layout of streets and storm and sanitary sewer extensions.

 Due to the nature of the work, land surveying can prove to be a career with good earning potential.
-According to the U.S. Bureau of Labor Statistics (BLS), in May 2015, the median annual salary for a land surveyor was $58,020.
+According to the U.S. Bureau of Labor Statistics (BLS), in May 2015, the mean annual salary for a land surveyor was $61,880.